 Join us for weekly motivation, inspiration, and action broken down into bite-size pieces

 7 Simple Solutions

 If you are experiencing clutter in multiple areas of your life, it can be overwhelming, and you may not be sure where to start.
 The good news is that even small steps or little changes can have a huge impact and lead to greater accomplishments.
 Here are some simple places to start:

 Choose Something and Let It Go

 Find an item, pile, bag, or box that has been sitting in the same spot and not touched for a while, and GET RID OF IT.
-Maybe it’s something that you were trying to decide whether to sell or donate, who to give it to, where to take it to get repaired, etc. If it’s been sitting there a while then bag it, put it in your donate pile, or trash it – then take a breath and move on.
+Maybe it’s something that you were trying to decide whether to sell or donate, who to give it to, where to take it to get repaired, etc. If it’s been sitting there a while, then bag it, put it in your donation pile, or trash it.
+Then take a breath and move on.
 You will feel a sense of relief once it’s gone.

 Related Resources: The Best Apps For Getting Rid Of Your Stuff

 Have a Designated Box or Bag at the Ready

 Take one of those empty delivery boxes you have lying around and put it in a room that is full of clutter.
 If it is in your office, it can become the “shred box” (Learn How to Organize Your Office).
 If it is in your bedroom, it can become a donate box.
 Challenge yourself each week to go through the space and see what can be added to the box, and then, when it gets full, discard it immediately.

 Limit Buying in Bulk or Keeping Replaced Items